 Staff and consultants

-Muurrbay staff are sometimes based in the office, but due to the extensive region we cover, they are often based on country.
-Currently we have staff based on Gumbaynggirr, Wonnarua, Worimi, and Bundjalung countries.
-In the past they have also been located on various countries, in order to work with those Languages: Bundjalung, Dhanggati, Birrbay/Warrimay (Gathang) and Yaygirr communities.
-Also, since 2020 our staff may be working from home and video conferencing in order to keep supporting community-based language work and classes.
+Muurrbay staff are often based in the Nambucca Heads office, but due to the extensive region we cover, we are often based on country.
+Currently staff are on Gumbaynggirr, Wonnarua, Worimi and Bundjalung countries.
+Also, since 2020 we may be working from home and video conferencing in order to keep supporting community-based language work and classes.

 Gary Williams